xswm1123/TYSlidePageScrollView/README.md

 # TYSlidePageScrollView
-An easy solution to page view or controllers with header and page tabbar,footer
+An easy solution to page views or controllers with header and page tabbar,footer

 ## ScreenShot